Abstract Submission Guidelines

 Additional Guidelines and Recommendations

-Have colleagues read your abstract; if it is not clear to them it will not be clear to a wider audience.
+Have colleagues read your abstract.
+If it is not clear to them, it will not be clear to a wider audience.

-Use spelling and grammar check.
+Use spelling and grammar checks.

 Italicize genus and species designations throughout your title and text.